-There may be instances where a school uses their per-pupil allocations to increase staffing, then later wishes to change the funding source.
+There may be instances where a school uses their allocations to increase staffing then later wishes to change the funding source.
 This might happen if the school acquires a grant or another source of funding for the position.

-Also, in cases where the school cannot fill the budgeted position, funding may be redirected to other planned uses.
-Requests for conversion of unused full-time equivalency (FTE) from per-pupil allocations should be made to the budget analyst no later than November 15, 2023.
+Additionally, in cases where the school cannot fill a position budgeted with discretionary funds, funding may be redirected to other uses.
+Requests for conversion of unused full-time equivalency (FTE) from perpupil allocations should be made to the budget department no later than November 15, 2024.
 The amount to be converted will be dependent on the amount of time the position was unfilled by a staff person or substitute.

-Due to state minimum funding requirements, schools may not use discretionary resources to increase the FTE for Special Education or multilingual positions.
-Please work with your budget analyst and HR business partner for strategies to budget any partial FTE allocations.
+Due to state minimum funding requirements, schools may not use discretionary resources to increase the FTE for Special Education or Multilingual positions.
+Please work with the budget department and HR business partner for strategies on partial FTE allocations.